jackkolb/Flex/README.md

 Files:

-Returns a vector of z-deformation (Radius, Z)
-[In Progress - Jack] circ_plate_point_deform.m -- calculates the deformation of a circular plate given pressure on centerpoint circ_plate_surface_deform.m -- calculates the deformation of a curcular plate given pressure over surface
+Returns a vector of z-deformation (Radius, Z) and a matrix of polar-deformation (Radius, Theta, Z) [In Progress - Jack] circ_plate_point_deform.m -- calculates the deformation of a circular plate given pressure on centerpoint circ_plate_surface_deform.m -- calculates the deformation of a curcular plate given pressure over surface